 Roger stepped out of the liquor store.
-The rain was cold and getting colder.
+The rain was cold but light.
 Turning right, Roger walked for several blocks.
 He found a street with crawling cars.
-He turned left and walked in the same direction as them.
-Crisscrossed arms held his coat closed.
+He turned left, walking in the same direction as traffic.
+He crisscrossed his arms to hold his coat closed.
 Whiskey sloshed in a bottle in his inside pocket.

 The drip of human traffic thickened into steady pressure.
-Anonymous shoulders thumped into Roger.
+Anonymous shoulders bumped into Roger.

 “Watch it, old man!”